Wetland and Habitat Mitigation Bank

 document for requirements of regulatory agencies.

-To request approval by the Lummi Nation, please complete the Mitigation Bank Credit Application Form
+To request approval by the Lummi Nation, please complete the Online Mitigation Bank Credit Application Form

 The Lummi Nation Wetland and Habitat Mitigation Bank is comprised of three separate sites: the Nooksack Delta Site, the Blockhouse Site, and the Lummi Delta Site.
 The total area of the mitigation bank is approximately 1,945 acres.
 The Bank will be developed in four phases.
 The Nooksack Delta Site contains 1,179 acres at the mouth of the Nooksack River and will be developed in two phases: Phase 1A and Phase 1B.
 The Blockhouse Site contains approximately 354 acres and will be implemented under Phase 2.
 The Lummi Delta Site contains approximately 412 acres and will be developed under Phase 3.